w3c/wcag-act-rules/content/index.md

 ## Test Rules

-These Test Rules have been approved by the Accessibility Guidelines Working Group and are fully implemented in at least one evaluation tool or methodology.
+These Test Rules have been approved by the Accessibility Guidelines Working Group.
+They are fully implemented in at least one evaluation tool or methodology.

 * [HTML page has non-empty title](/standards-guidelines/act/rules/html-page-non-empty-title-2779a5/)
 * [Image has non-empty accessible name](/standards-guidelines/act/rules/image-non-empty-accessible-name-23a2a8/)